cse110-fall22-group37/cse110-fall22-group37/admin/meetings/11-28-2022-retrospective2.md

 # Search bar
  - Final part of the code that is incomplete in terms of development
+ - We plan to implement this as well as test the rest of our files at the same time.
 <br>

 # Edit and Delete Functionality